 Set both the variables (Lives) and (Scores) by adding Set variable to ___.
 For Lives input 3, and for Score input 0.

 Yay!
 You created a basic Pacman game!
-Here are a few ways you can customize the game even further to really make it your own:
+Here are three unique ways you can customize your Pac-Man game in Scratch to make it truly your own:

 Now that you've built a Pacman game, find out how to create even more fun games with Scratch coding.
-Up next, read our free tutorial on how to make your own Scratch pong game.
+Next, learn how to make your own Scratch pong game.

 Written by Apoorva Rastogi, a Create & Learn instructor who has worked as a coding instructor for more than 6 years.
 Apoorva has a Bachelor's Degree in Mathematics and a Master's Degree in Computer Applications.